moonwell-fi/moonwell-contracts-v2/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts July 24, 2023 20:00 UTC
 - Ends July 31, 2023 20:00 UTC

+**Note for C4 wardens:** For this contest, gas optimizations are out of scope.
+The Moonwell team will not be awarding prize funds for gas-specific submissions.

 ## Automated Findings / Publicly Known Issues

 Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.